aspratle/Learning-with-Jelly-Data-Analyst/README.md

 2) CLONE your fork to your local computer

 To do this, navigate in your terminal to an appropriate folder.
-We recommend you have an overall 'Flatiron' folder either in your documents or on your desktop.
+I recommend you have an overall 'Data_Analytics' folder either in your documents or on your desktop.
 Once you're in the right place, you'll need to input the following command, replacing '[yourusername]' with your Github account:

   git clone https://github.com/[yourusername]/Learning-with-Jelly-Data-Analyst.git;